 Antoni's story shows the power of choosing the right material for a tough job.
 Here are the top contenders for abrasive films:

-We also use mirror polishing4 on our blades.
+Using mirror polishing2 on our blades.
 This creates an incredibly smooth surface, which reduces friction and helps achieve a "zero-friction" effect, preventing film from melting or sticking.

-What Types Of Slitting Blades Are Suitable For Cutting PP/PE Films?
+What Cutting Methods Are Suitable For Cutting PP/PE Films?

-Are you using the right style of blade?
+Are you using the right cutting methods?
 Choosing the wrong cutting method can cause film stretching or tearing, even if the blade material is perfect for the job.

 For thin PP/PE films, razor slitting is a fast option.
 However, for the highest quality cuts on most films, shear slitting with a top and bottom knife is the industry standard.
 It provides a clean, scissor-like cut without deforming the material.